larsrh/website/topics/crdt/03-lattices.md

   This is not something that numbers typically do.
   Unless you consider taking the maximum of two numbers.

-In order to implement this operation for sets, once again we'll need to monkey patch (yolo) the set union operation.
+To implement this operation for sets, once again we'll need to monkey patch (yolo) the set union operation.
 I'm also starting to get annoyed by the verbose `Set` constructor, so I'll define my own, concise version.

 ```